jcollum/kishar-nine/README.md

 `03-redux-counter`: brought redux and react-native-router-flux into the project, got counter working with redux

-`04-asynch-counter`: added asynch behavior into the counter, following this guide.http://redux.js.org/docs/advanced/AsyncActions.html`
+`04-asynch-counter`: added asynch behavior into the counter, following this guide: http://redux.js.org/docs/advanced/AsyncActions.html`

-`05-testing`: added in Jest tests
+`05-testing`: added in Jest tests (these are not working, bug between Jest and RN 0.39)

 `06-material-elements`: added in some material samples

+`07-nativebase`: demonstrates use of native-base (http://nativebase.io/)

 ### Getting going
 1. clone the repo